GET AUDITION/INTERVIEW UPDATES ON OUR BULLETIN PAGE HERE

 THEATRE AUDITION PREPARATION WORKSHOPS

-Applicants are welcome to our three workshops to help prepare for tertiary drama school auditions.
+Applicants are welcome to attend our workshops to help prepare for tertiary drama school auditions.
 The workshops will help you select and realise both Shakespeare and contemporary monologues as well as the VCA-specific area of devised performance.